imranovvv/attendancerecords/README.md

 App Walkthrough: https://youtu.be/YQf-yepqRIU

-This project was created by Imran Hafizuddin in a technical assessment for Vimigo Technologies
+This project was created by Imran Hafizuddin in a technical assessmet

 The requirements of the project were as follows: